bndes/trubudget-bndes/README.md

 This integration script uses or generates the following files during its execution:

 * config.json - It contains parameters to be used as input of this integration script.
 Examples include: SAP URL, email configurations and name of other files.
+This file must exist, otherwise the program will stop with error in the beginning.
-*
+* executionData.json - It contains parameters necessary to the current execution.
+For example, dates of which SAP data must be collected and last step executed without error.